qualisys/paf-excel-example/README.md

 ## Resources for using the Qualisys Project Automation Framework (PAF)

 The purpose of the ***Project Automation Framework*** (PAF) is to streamline the motion capture process from data collection to the final report.
-This repository contains an example project that illustrate how PAF can be used to implement custom automated data collection in [Qualisys Track Manager (QTM)](http://www.qualisys.com/software/qualisys-track-manager/), and how QTM can be connected to the Theia Markerless processing engine.
+This repository contains an example project that illustrate how PAF can be used to implement custom automated data collection in [Qualisys Track Manager (QTM)](http://www.qualisys.com/software/qualisys-track-manager/), and how QTM can be connected to a processing engine.

 ### PAF Documentation